Kayla Brady: 1982–83, 1986–92

 Led to believe that Kayla knows the secret of Jack's past, Harper begins poisoning her.
 Steve rescues her when she is near death.
 Though the two are reunited, they agree not to tell Jack until after his election to the town council.
 However, Jack discovers the affair the night of the election and rapes Kayla in a fit of rage.
 Kayla charges Jack with rape, but thanks to a plea deal, Jack receives only a slap on the wrist, even after Kayla confronts him on the stand.

 Kayla loses her hearing during an attack at the loft, and cannot remember her attacker's face.
 Steve learns sign language to communicate with her, and Kim works with her to help her memory.
 During this period, Jack finally grants her the divorce, but Kayla isn't sure if she can marry Steve without her hearing.
 Kayla finally remembers Harper was the man who attacked her, just before being taken hostage by him at the loft.
 After that experience, Kayla undergoes a risky surgery to restore her hearing and agrees to marry Steve.

 After their marriage, Steve and Kayla almost adopt a young deaf boy named Benji, who is eventually found to be Stefano DiMera's son.
 Later, Steve helps Nick Corelli hide from the police.
 Nick gifts Steve and Kayla with a mansion for their trouble.
 In an old trunk in the mansion's attic, Steve and Kayla find an old civil war diary and spend time reliving the love story of Emily and Gideon.
 Later, while helping Marcus search for his own past in Charleston, SC, they visit significant sites in the diary.
 Marcus' search for his past leads to an involvement with a corrupt preacher.
-Steve agrees to undergo plastic surgery fix his eye, in order to infiltrate the preacher's camp for the ISA as Daniel Lucas.
+Steve agrees to undergo plastic surgery to fix his eye, in order to infiltrate the preacher's camp for the ISA as Daniel Lucas.